-This piece explains why Protecto uses tokens.
-Not synthetic data.
-It follows the practical line you already know.
-What fails in the field.
-What scales.
-What stands up during an audit.
-If you came here looking for magic fixes, you will not find them.
-If you want a blueprint that survives a Tuesday outage and a Friday board meeting, read on.
+This piece explains why Protecto uses tokens instead of synthetic data.
+It explains what fails in the field, what scales, or what stands up during an audit.
+So if you want a blueprint that survives a Tuesday outage and a Friday board meeting, read on.

 1) Synthetic data is semantically valid.
-And that is the problem.
+This is a problem.

 Synthetic data is designed to look right.
 It preserves structure, types, formats, and rough distributions.
-The table joins.
-The ranges match.
-The regex passes.
-The schema validators smile.
 That surface-level validity gives a sense of safety.

 The problem sits under the surface.
-Semantics carry power.
-The model learns from patterns, not just from types.
-When you mint a synthetic address, you also mint neighborhood signals.
-When you mint a synthetic name, you also mint ethnicity and gender signals.
-When you mint a synthetic claim amount, you also mint fraud cues.
-Semantics leak back into decisions.
-People rarely notice until those decisions are challenged.
+The model learns from patterns, not just from types; synthetic address hints at neighborhood signals, synthetic names hint at ethnicity and gender, and synthetic claim amounts hints at fraud cues.
+Semantics leak back into decisions and go unnoticed until those decisions are challenged.

 What looks valid can still be harmful.
-Synthetic data does not know the difference between a pattern and a person.
-Tokens do.
-A token represents a value without revealing it.
-It keeps the link to the original, the policy, and the purpose.
-Protecto attaches purpose and policy to the token at creation.
-That context travels with the token wherever you use it.
+Unlike tokens, synthetic data cannot differentiate between patterns and people.
+Tokens represent a value without revealing it, retaining the original link, policy, and purpose.
+Protecto attaches purpose and policy to the token at creation that travels with the token when used.

 2) Synthetic data can distort system behavior

 Models and downstream logic are sensitive.
-A small shift propagates.
 Synthetic data introduces shifts in ways that are easy to miss.
+Distortion creeps in:

 - Boundary rarity.
 Generators under-sample rare but legal values.
 Systems then fail when those values appear.

 - Correlation decay.
 Weak but meaningful correlations vanish.
-Features look independent.
-The model overfits or underreacts.
+Features look independent and the model overfits or underreacts.

 - Temporal drift.
-Synthetic snapshots freeze history.
-Real data evolves.
+Synthetic snapshots freeze history whereas real data evolves.
 Retrains on synthetic data teach the model yesterday’s weather.

 - Policy blind spots.
 Business rules reference attributes that synthetic data approximates.
 The rule triggers at the wrong time.